saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 This line calls the `customerDataSetup` service to either create a new customer in HotWax Commerce (if the customer doesn't exist) or retrieve the existing customer's ID.
 The `customerId` is then included in the `serviceCtx` map passed to `createSalesOrder`.

-In the `createSalesOrder` function, you'll see that the `customerId` is used to associate the order with the correct customer record:

 ```java
 storeOrderCtx.put("partyId", customerId);